jneidel/jneidel.com/content/newsletter/8/index.md

 - I will make decisions in the moment, when I can actually do something about them.
 Instead of planning ahead so much.
 - Listening to the audiobook of <cite>[The Power of Now](https://amzn.to/3yVW9yt)</cite>
-reliably puts pulls into the present moment.
+reliably puts me into the present moment.
 I will use that, if I otherwise have a hard time to get into that state.